-Around a third of parents are unwilling to leave an inheritance to their children or provide them with financial aid, as they are concerned that divorce may mean that money leaves the family.
+Around one-third of parents are unwilling to leave an inheritance to their children or provide them with financial aid as they are concerned that divorce may mean that money leaves the family.

-This is according to research from Investec Investment & Wealth, which found that 14% of parents had little or no confidence that their children’s marriages would last a lifetime.
+Research carried out by Investec Investment & Wealth found that 14% of parents had little or no confidence that their children’s marriages would last a lifetime.

-It is perhaps an understandable concern, with around 42% of marriages failing, according to the Office for National Statistics.
+It is an understandable concern, with the Office for National Statistics saying that around 42% of marriages are failing.

 Make use of your gift allowance

-The research found that one in six parents are opting to give their loved ones small financial gifts to help with the cost of living, rather than large lump sums.
+The research found that one in six parents are giving their children gifts of money to help with the cost of living.

 You Might also be interested in: